 More like this: When Pain Medication Becomes a Dependency

-John, who had never had substance abuse or addiction problems, became physically dependent on prescription opioids to manage his pain.
+John, who had never had a Substance Use Disorder, became physically dependent on prescription opioids to manage his chronic pain.

 He never lost his pain medication.
 He never shared his pain medication.
 Instead, he faithfully went to his doctor—his family internist—who gladly filled John's prescriptions for pain relievers.
 They had enjoyed years of knowing each other, and his doctor also was his wife's physician.
 His doctor's office would occasionally request a Urine Drug Screen to stay in compliance.
 But there were never any 'surprises' or illegal substances found.